ballerina-platform/module-ballerinax-microsoft.excel/excel/Module.md

 ## Overview
-Ballerina connector for Microsoft Excel is connecting the Excel API in Microsoft Graph v1.0 via Ballerina language easily.
+Ballerina connector for Microsoft Excel is connecting the Excel API in Microsoft Graph via Ballerina language easily.
 It provides capability to perform perform CRUD (Create, Read, Update, and Delete) operations on [Excel workbooks](https://docs.microsoft.com/en-us/graph/api/resources/excel?view=graph-rest-1.0) stored in Microsoft OneDrive.

-The connector is developed on top of Microsoft Graph is a REST web API that empowers you to access Microsoft Cloud service resources.
-This version of the connector only supports the access to the resources and information of a specific account (currently logged in user).
+This module supports [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) v1.0 version and only allows to perform functions behalf of the currently logged in user.

+## Configuring connector
+### Prerequisites
+- Microsoft Office365 account
+- Access to register an application in Azure portal

-## Obtaining tokens
+### Obtaining tokens

 Follow the following steps below to obtain the configurations.